googleapis/google-cloud-rust/src/generated/cloud/location/README.md

-# Google Cloud SDK for Rust
+# Google Cloud SDK for Rust - Cloud Metadata API

-The SDK for Rust is under active development.
-We are creating placeholder crates so we can reference them in our code and tooling.
+This API provides static metadata about Google Cloud Platform.
+Currently, it only provides basic information about Google Cloud locations, such as zones, regions, and countries.